ElectronAsh/Vector-XY-Deflection-Board/README.md

 (The transistors can't easily be mounted to a heatsink at 90-degrees to the board any more, as the transistors would need to be flipped around.)

 I think mounting them on a heatsink below the PCB will be a lot neater and more stable.
+I guess a heatsink at 90-degrees to the board could still be used, but the transistors would need to point downwards from the underside of the PCB.

 The "Unblank" RCA jack output was removed, which was originally intended for driving the Blanking input on the Vectrex power board.